 Visit the Pleistocene Garden

 Long before palm trees lined its busy streets, Los Angeles was an oasis of pine, sage and buckwheat.
-Scientists at the Page Museum have recreated this original habitat with the Pleistocene Garden, a prehistorical landscape in Hancock Park representing the native vegetation of the Los Angeles Basin 10,000 to 40,000 years ago.
+Scientists at the La Brea Tar Pits Museum have recreated this original habitat with the Pleistocene Garden, a prehistorical landscape in Hancock Park representing the native vegetation of the Los Angeles Basin 10,000 to 40,000 years ago.
 Planned entirely from a plant list that was gathered from 35 years of research in the Pit 91 fossil excavation, the garden was started in 2004 and was divided into three ecological systems: Coastal Sage, Riparian and Deep Canyon.
 A fourth system, Chaparral, was recently added with the help of UCLA volunteers.
 Whether you want to read its informative signs about native plants, gaze at its soothing stream or just take in its many fragrances, the Pleistocene Garden is a welcome step back in time, away from the hustle and bustle of Wilshire.